Thinking Through, Talking Back: Creative Theorisation as Sites of Praxis-Theory

 CREATIVE DIALOGUE

-Art on Mind Creative Dialogue with Lallitha Jawahirilal on 10 October 2019 at The Point of Order Project Space, Wits School of the Arts, Wits University, Johannesburg, South Africa (sponsored by the NRF Thutuka Fund and Wits University).
+VIDEO: Art on Mind Creative Dialogue with Lallitha Jawahirilal on 10 October 2019 at The Point of Order Project Space, Wits School of the Arts, Wits University, Johannesburg, South Africa (sponsored by the NRF Thutuka Fund and Wits University).

 AUDIO: Art on our Mind Creative Dialogue with Lallitha Jawahirilal